emtee40/FMHY-wiki/Stream-Site-Grading.md

 ⚠️= 1 point
 ❌= 0 points

-**Note** - We also poll both our staff + high ranking members in discord for their favorite sites.
+**Note** - We also poll staff + high ranking members for their favorite sites.
 These votes don't affect the main scores, but they are taken into account when breaking ties.
 Each vote is represented by a 🌟.

 ***
 ## Cineby